iznika1/node_project/README.md

 # node_project

-1.clone or download project \n
+1.clone or download project
-2.go into project and run npm install \n
+2.go into project and run npm install
-3.run app with npm start \n
+3.run app with npm start

-Server listening at default port 8080! \n
+Server listening at default port 8080!

 enjoy :)